quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 C^{\prime}
 \end{bmatrix}$$

 Then, in each of $N = 1,000$ trials, we randomly permute the rows of $A$.
 In every permutation, we consider the row indices from $\left[0, \frac{h}{2} \right)$ to correspond to the wild-type haplotypes, and the row indices from $\left[ \frac{h}{2}, h \right)$ to correspond to the mutator haplotypes.
 We then compute the cosine distance between the aggregate spectra of the wild-type and mutator haplotypes.
-If fewer than 5% of the $N$ permutations produces a cosine distance greater than or equal to $D_f$, we say that the approach succesfully identified the mutator allele.
+If fewer than 5% of the $N$ permutations produces a cosine distance greater than or equal to $D_f$, we say that the approach successfully identified the mutator allele.
 For every combination of simulation parameters ($h$, $m$, $e$, and so on) we perform 100 trials and record the number of trials in which we successfully identify the mutator allele.

 ### Applying the inter-haplotype distance method to the BXDs